george-stepanek/fcc-1to1-pledge-app/README.md

 ------------

 * You can update or add pledges, and added pledges must contain *all* of the fields shown below.
-* Make sure the syntax is *exactly* as shown, otherwise it will fail to deploy.
-* The "no" field is used to identify a specific pledge, and must be unique for each pledge.
-* The "title" field is used in the URLs for social share (e.g. http://fcc-1to1-pledge-app.herokuapp.com/pledge/straws-suck) so it is recommended not to change it too often.
-It should be no more than four to six words, and preferably only one to three.
-* The "explanation" field is ideally two to four sentences.
-* The "category" must be in lower case and one of *energy, food, transportation, waste* or *water.*
-* The 'impactPerWeek" must be a number and *not* in quotes.
-* The "impactUnits" should be plural, e.g. "pounds of carbon".
-* Every pledge should include a "source" name and "citation" url for people to click through and learn more about the issue.
-* Images should be 1800 pixels wide by 1200 high, and saved as medium/low quality (ideally no more than 300 kB).
-For best quality, images should start larger and be scaled down and/or cropped to size.
-(Scaling up small images will look very rough.)
-* Thumbnails should be 600 pixels wide by 400 high, and also saved as medium/low quality (ideally no more than 75 kB).
-* It is recommended that images and thumbnails should be named as per the pledge title (to make them easy to find).
-* Upload the image and thumbnail files to https://github.com/george-stepanek/fcc-1to1-pledge-app/upload/master/public/images, and commit changes (as above).
 ```
 {
 	"no": 1,